-Pursuant to HB 1508, if an individual is denied an occupational license based on their criminal history and the training provider failed to provide the individual the above information, the training provider will be required to refund the amount of any tuition paid and corresponding application and examination fees.
+Pursuant to HB 1508, if an individual is denied an occupational license based on their criminal history and the training provider fails to provide the individual with the above information, the training provider will be required to refund the amount of any tuition paid and corresponding application and examination fees.

 For purposes of compliance with these requirements, it is recommended training schools and other licensees that offer in-house level II training communicate the following text directly to the prospective applicant, whether by email or other correspondence or on the application for admission to a course.

 “Please be advised under the Private Security Act (Occ.
 Code Chapter 1702) and Administrative Rule 35.4 (37 Tex.
 Admin.
 Code 1), a criminal conviction may disqualify you from a registration, commission, or license under the Act.
 You may wish to review Rule 35.4’s list of disqualifying offenses and the related periods of ineligibility, available on the department’s website at http://www.dps.texas.gov/rsd/psb/index.htm (click on the link to Administrative Code).
 You also have a right to request from the department a criminal history evaluation letter under Occupations Code Section 53.102.”

 I need this course and the level III for my current job.
 This site has made it so easy to obtain both courses and the physical required course as well.
 Thank you so much